Families need support, which is why all kinds of legal and financial help are available to make life somewhat easier for parents.

 Information for international researchers:

-Information about the available help and possible financial support:
+Information about the help and possible financial support that is available:

 www.familienhandbuch.de (only in German)